krmdel/120_days_of_CUDA_challenge/README.md

 ## Day 13
 - Lecture 14 of GPU Computing by Dr. Izzat El Hajj
 - Implementation of scan using Kogge-Stone method in CUDA

+## Day 14
+- Lecture 15 of GPU Computing by Dr. Izzat El Hajj
+- Implementation of scan using Brent-Kung method in CUDA